 Drift away on top of deep, pocket-sprung mattresses enveloped in crisp white linen.
 Inch open the window and listen to the sound of silence.
 Wake to birdsong and coffee on the terrace.

 There are five bedrooms in the farmhouse.
 Tamarind offers a superking or two three-foot singles, care of zip-and-link.
-There’s a luxury en-suite with bath.
-Honeysuckle sleeps two in a kingsize with en-suite shower.
+There’s a luxury en-suite with shower.
+Honeysuckle sleeps two in a kingsize with en-suite bath.
 And Saffron is a kingsize, sleeping two.

 Blue Rose is a double, while Juniper is also a double that can be swapped for two two-foot-six singles.